cossacklabs/product-docs/acra/guides/integrating-acra-translator-into-new-infrastructure/_index.md

 AcraTranslator doesn't care about the source of the data, it accepts [AcraStructs]({{< ref "/acra/acra-in-depth/data-structures/#understanding-acrastruct" >}}) or [AcraBlock]({{< ref "acra/acra-in-depth/data-structures/#acrablock" >}}) via HTTP or gRPC API.
 An application can store crypto envelope anywhere it is convenient: as cells in the database, as files in the file storage (local or cloud storage, like S3).
 An application sends [AcraStructs]({{< ref "/acra/acra-in-depth/data-structures/#understanding-acrastruct" >}}) or [AcraBlocks]({{< ref "acra/acra-in-depth/data-structures/#acrablock" >}}) as binary data and receives plaintext (or decryption error) from AcraTranslator.

-However, sending plaintext data via a non-secure channel is a bad idea, so AcraTranslator rThe application sends AcraStructs to AcraConnector via HTTP or gRPC API.equires the use of [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session/) or [TLS](/acra/configuring-maintaining/general-configuration/acra-translator/#tls) encryption channel (which is basically encrypted TCP/UNIX sockets).
+However, sending plaintext data via a non-secure channel is a bad idea, so AcraTranslator requires the use of [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session/) or [TLS](/acra/configuring-maintaining/general-configuration/acra-translator/#tls) encryption channel (which is basically encrypted TCP/UNIX sockets).
 To establish a Secure Session connection, an application doesn't need to include the crypto-code itself, only to direct the traffic through [AcraConnector]({{< ref "/acra/configuring-maintaining/general-configuration/acra-connector.md" >}}) instead.